-The most important thing you can do is clean your retainer, aligner or nightguard on a daily basis.
+One of the most important things you can do is clean your retainer, aligner or night guard on a daily basis.
 Using a cleansing solution once a day will help ensure your removable dental appliance is clean.

-It is a good idea to use a case to keep your retainer, aligner or nightguard safe when it is not being worn as well as regularly visiting your dentist so they can check the fit and condition of your removable dental appliance and the health of your teeth.
+It is a good idea to use a case to keep your retainer, aligner or night guard safe when it is not being worn as well as regularly visiting your dental health professional so they can check the fit and condition of your removable dental appliance and the health of your teeth.

-If you have a problem with your removable dental appliance you should contact your dentist as soon as possible and get an appointment.
-If you have a period where it is not worn, or if it is broken, this may have an impact on the alignment of or safeguarding your teeth.
-Please ask your dentist for advice on repair or replacement of your appliance.
+If you have a problem with your removable dental appliance you should contact your dental health professional as soon as possible and get an appointment.
+If you have a period where it is not worn, or if it is broken, this may have an impact on the alignment or safeguarding of your teeth.
+Please ask your dental health professional for advice on repair or replacement of your appliance.

-Do not be tempted to carry out any repairs or use household glues as many contain substance should not be ingested or be in contact with your mouth.
-The best thing to do is to always ask your dentist for advice.
+Do not be tempted to carry out any repairs or use household glues as many contain substances which should not be ingested or be in contact with your mouth.
+The best thing to do is to always ask your dental health professional for advice.

 Tips to help your retainer, aligner or night guard last